 Once you know the answers to these, staying on top of your company’s finances will be a piece of cake.

-What’s more, the financial metrics can be transferred to a Google spreadsheet where you can then connect data from the other business systems your company incorporates.
+What’s more, the financial metrics, including those from a budget dashboard, can be transferred to a Google spreadsheet where you can then connect data from the other business systems your company incorporates.

 Get your free Google Sheets dashboard template by contacting us via chat!

-To keep track and monitor data from your company’s different sectors (marketing, HR, sales, accounting, etc.), you can use the sales dashboard example.
+To keep track and monitor data from your company’s different sectors (marketing, HR, sales, accounting, etc.) or to effectively manage specific projects, you can use a project dashboard or a sales dashboard example.

 While you probably already have team leaders in charge of meeting the quotas, you will want to be informed of all the latest changes as soon as they occur.